jeremt/testy/README.md

 ```

-The previous code will generate the following output:
+Then, execute your program and show the following output:

 ![myImage](example.png)